 Unlocking your brand purpose: the three C’s

-I love Simon Sinek’s ‘golden circles’, a blueprint that details how the world's leading brands think, act and communicate.
+I love the essence of Simon Sinek’s ‘golden circles’, a blueprint that details how the world’s leading brands think, act and communicate.

 (I appreciate that’s not what Sinek is suggesting, but too often I see people trying to create an inauthentic mission after watching his video.)